Q: How do I deal with irritation?

 A: You are the cause if you wish so.
 You are not if you choose to.

 Q: So, are you saying that I like being irritated?

 A: A part of you feels happy when you get irritated.
 When you do, you can exercise your right to get irritated.
 You enjoy this, right?
 You think you have been wronged, and thus your irritation is justified.
 You do not wish to pass up on exercising this right.
 But, another part of you feels guilty for having been irritated.
 And this guilt is, to some degree, two-faced.
 The guilt makes you feel better and morally correct.
 For if you had felt good about getting irritated, you would have had a difficult time accepting yourself.

 Q: And unless I genuinely wish to no longer get irritated, nothing will help.

 A: Yes, this is the truth.

-Q: And if I sincerely did wish to never get irritated, what would I need to understand?
+Q: If I sincerely did wish never to get irritated, what would I need to understand?

-A: That irritation is not the solution as you think it to be.
-It is a weapon that you enjoy using to protect your ego and to support it.
+A: That irritation is not the solution you think it to be.
+It is a weapon you enjoy using to protect your ego and support it.